The Ten Pillars of Tibetan Buddhism

 9. SAKYA PANDITA (SA SKYA PANDITA KUN DG’A RGYAL MTSHAN) [1182-1251]

 Sakya Pandita was one of the five forefathers of Sakya and the grand son of Kunga Nyingpo.
 He became a student of Drakpa Gyaltsen, who was his uncle, and began studying logic, languages, astrology, medicine, and many topics of buddha dharma.
 He mastered all the subjects he studied and became one of the most well-known thirteenth-century Tibetan masters and scholars.
 At the age of twenty-three, he received the full monastic ordination from Panchen Shakya Shri Bhadra.
 At the age of twenty five, he became the throne-holder of the Sakya and taught dharma for many years.
 He later became teacher of the Mongolian emperor and exercised political power on behalf of the Mongols.
 He is also known as Sapen (sa paN).

 10. GÖ-KHUKPA LHEYTSE (‘GOS KHUG PA LHAS BTSAS) [EARLY 11TH CENTURY]

 Gö-Khukpa Lheytse was born in the Tsang Tana region of central Tibet and was a contemporary of Marpa Lotsawa.
 He first studied in Tibet and then traveled to Kashmir, India, and Nepal.
-He studied with seventy-two Panditas of India and mastered the Sanskrit language and buddhist teachings.
-He translated many scriptures into Tibetan and contributed to the translation effort of Kagyur and Tangyur.
+He studied with seventy-two Panditas of India and mastered the Sanskrit language and Buddhist teachings.
+He translated many scriptures into Tibetan and contributed to the translation effort of Kangyur and Tangyur.
 He is one of the most important translators in the New Translation School, after Lochen Rinchen Sangpo.